 - Dry: As stagnant water can harm the teak wood, wipe it off with a soft cloth before letting it dry naturally.
 Also, this will remove all water residues.

 Step 3: Seal the teak surface

 Now, it must be delightful to look at your freshly cleaned teak wood.
 However, it won’t stay clean and bright for long if you don’t maintain it with proper techniques.
 Because of its regular exposure to weathering and moisture, the surface will soon oxidize.
 Hence, treatment after cleaning is crucial.

 For best results, you should apply a teak sealer to your deck in temperatures above 50°F. Wait for a sunny, low-humidity day.
 Make sure the teak is dry, grab your teak sealer, and proceed:

 - Apply the teak sealer: Shake the product well for even color distribution.
 Then, dab the product onto the wood using a pad or brush applicator.
 Take your time to ensure a thin, even coating.
 Be careful not to leave streaks or marks on the surface by cleaning up spills and overruns right away.

 - Dry: It should take under an hour for the first coat to dry.
 Do a touch test to ensure the area absorbs the product entirely.

 - Apply another layer: You should apply another coat to enhance the sealer’s appearance and durability.
 This layer must be applied on the same day.
 Then, let it dry for a couple of hours.
 For best results, do not walk on the surface until the following day.

 Voila!
-Your brand new boat deck is back.
-To keep your deck fresh and polished in the long term, build a habit to maintain its best conditions.
+Your brand-new boat deck is back.
+To keep your deck fresh and polished in the long term, build a habit of maintaining its best conditions.